-diversified its trading-oriented interests into primary agriculture, with the establishment of corporate and PHI Contracting - This division contracts commercial contract farming operations through the "PHI Farming" and selected small scale farming schemes to grow division, as well as entering into several strategic joint maize and soya beans in the summer and wheat in the ventures.
+Paperhole Investments (Private) Limited (PHI), was Maize, wheat and soyabeans are critical raw materials of table potatoes for wholesale, retail and the quickservice restaurant markets, and has diversified into seed contract farming operations through the "PHI Farming" and selected small scale farming schemes to grow division, as well as entering into several strategic joint maize and soya beans in the summer and wheat in the ventures.
 The Group has undertaken significant winter.
-The division will contract up to 15 000 hectares investment into irrigated maize, wheat and soya of summer crops in the 2020/2021 summer season and bean production, with an estimated 2 000 hectares in recently funded the growth of 3 000 hectares of winter production under corporate farming, and a further 15 wheat during the 2020 season.
-000 hectares under contract farming.
+The division will contract up to 15 000 hectares investment into irrigated maize, wheat and soya of summer crops in the 2020/2021 summer season and bean production, with an estimated 2 000 hectares in recently funded the growth of 3 000 hectares of winter